 Common types of accidents involving escalators

 - Metal teeth grabbing hold of fingers, toes, and clothing

-- Rain and snow making the surface slippery, causing falls
+- Rain and snow making the surface slippery, causing slip and falls

 - Escalators stopping abruptly, causing people to either fall backward or pitch forward or to the side and continue falling down the steps or over the handrail